Overview

 Serious injury disputes often depend on whether the evidence is specific enough to show diagnosis, functional loss, treatment need, work capacity, and permanent consequences.
 A useful file usually brings together treating evidence, wage material, and insurer decisions rather than relying on one report.

-Answer first: what makes a NSW work injury claim “serious”?
+What you need to know: what makes a NSW work injury claim “serious”?

 Medical and treatment evidence